bossman5201/bossman5201/README.md

 - 👋 Hi, I’m @bossman5201
-- 👀 I’m interested in crypto
+- 👀 I’m interested in crypto, working on monad project
 - 🌱 I’m currently learning smart contacts
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me @what_thefook1